dfinity/motoko/doc/md/language-manual.md

 A type constructor may be parameterised by a vector of comma-separated, optionally constrained, type parameters.

 A function, class constructor or function type may be parameterised by a vector of comma-separated, optionally constrained, type parameters.
-The first of these may be the special, pseudo-type parameter `system`.
+The first of these may be the special, pseudo type parameter `system`.

 `<id> <: <typ>` declares a type parameter with constraint `<typ>`.
 Any instantiation of `<id>` must subtype `<typ>` (at that same instantiation).